If you are asking yourself if you should learn how to invest during a recession, the short answer is yes.

 4. Proven Recession-Proof Companies

 Look at companies that have strong histories of thriving after past market declines.
-Look for companies that were around during the great market decline in 2007 and check out how they performed during and after 2008.
+Look for companies that were around during the great market decline in 2007.
+Check out how they performed during and after the Great Recession of 2008.

 Did they come out ahead when the recession was over?
 Or were they really weak when it was over?
 If they did great, that's a good sign they might be able to come out on top again in the future.